Nothin like a warm bowl of soup on a chilly day!

 Pour into blender container and blend until smooth.

 Return to pot and heat further as needed.
-Stir in ginger and lemon juice.
+Stir in ginger and lemon juice and serve with toppings as desired.
+Enjoy!

-This soup can be stored in an airtight container in the fridge for 3 to 4 days or in the freezer for up to one month.
+Leftovers can be stored in an airtight container in the fridge for 4 to 5 days or in the freezer for up to one month.

 HOMEMADE PUMPKIN PURÉE